 Beware of using the Roam like at home system excessively.
 If over a 4-month period, you spend more time and more allowance in another EU country, you may get contacted by your domestic provider, who can detect this behaviour.
 They may ask you to pay an extra fee (within the capped charge limits set by the European Commission) and give you 14 days to clarify your situation.
 You will still be able to roam abroad beyond this point, though, but at a very high cost.

 The European Commission has set capped prices that operators can charge once a person goes passed the fair policy: €0.32/minute, €0.01/SMS, and €6/GB as of today.
 Prices for data will be lowered overtime, as follows: €4.5/GB on January 1st, 2019, €3.5/GB on January 1st, 2020, €3/GB on January 1st, 2021, and finally €2.5/GB on January 1st 2022.

 The Roam at home rule and particular cases

 Using phone allowance to and from non-EU countries

 The Roam at home rule will not apply for data roaming, calls and texts to or from a non-EU country.
 You should make sure to find out in advance how much using your phone abroad will cost in these conditions, as it might be expensive.
 If so, you may be better off sticking to using WiFi, or for looking into international SIM cards.

 Roaming charges while at sea

 Beware of charges when at sea, during a cruise in Europe for instance.
-Indeed, it is most likely that your phone will be unable to pick up 3G or 4G signal and will instead switch to satellite signal instead, which does not fall under the EU Roam at home agreement and will very certainly be extremely costly.
+Indeed, it is most likely that your phone will be unable to pick up a 3G or 4G signal and will instead switch to satellite signal instead, which does not fall under the EU Roam at home agreement and will very certainly be extremely costly.

 While working as a cross border